Planning for Accessibility

 Charts / Graphs

-Think about the important information you want students to take away from a graph or chart.
-Some graphs are data-dense, but you really only want the students to notice the trends.
+What information do you want students to take away from a graph or chart?
+Some graphs are data-dense, but you only want the students to notice the trends.
 Include that information in the text or caption.
 If the details are necessary, consider adding a table or list that correctly represents the data below the original graph.
 Consult with your Learning Designer for more details.

 Video